grenaud/schmutzi/README.md

 - When I run bam2makeSchmutzi.pl, I get NA columns, why?

-  If you're getting NA, it is likely due to a failure in one of the programs.
-I recommend running the programs manually (contDeam+schmutzi.pl) using the commands in the Makefile and check what you're getting.
+  If you're getting NA, it is likely due to a failure in one of the programs.Â I recommend running the programs manually (contDeam+schmutzi.pl) using the commands in the Makefile and check what you're getting.
 Also, check that you have all the R packages installed.